The CSS Start-Up

 Our Forest Grove campus dining hall has successfully implemented a commercial composting program that applies to all students that eat in the dining hall.
 They have collaborated with Washington County waste specialists to identify products and procedures that are permitted by the commercial business and increase the amount of food waste that can be diverted from the waste stream.

-The Center for a Sustainable Society is working to initiate a composting program that is simple and effective, while educating students on why composting important.
-We will be collaborating with our dining services and facilities management to adapt their composting methods to our own residential program, with the hope of expansion into the whole campus.
+The Center for a Sustainable Society has initiated a composting program that is simple and effective, while simultaneously educating students on why composting important.

 How Students Can Get Involved